Military Tenant Protections Under the SCRA

 How it works

-1. A servicemember may terminate a residential lease by delivering written notice and a copy of military orders to the landlord.
+Under 50 U.S.C. § 3955, a servicemember may terminate a residential lease by delivering written notice and a copy of official military orders to the landlord.
+The process unfolds in a structured sequence:

 Eviction Protection